zweifisch/zf/README.md

 a micro php web/cli framework/router

-* both closure and class method can be used as request handler(easy to scale)
+* use closure as request handler
 * `param` handler (inspired by expressjs)
+* commandline routing
 * jsonp support
-* commandline routing
 * can be used with or without composer
-* ideal for building apis and commandline apps
+* ideal for building restful apis or commandline apps

 ## synopsis